-- 1. Artificial Neural Nets (ANNs): from machine learning, from biological simplifications of the brain's operation, - 2.
+- 1. Artificial Neural Nets (ANNs): from machine learning, from biological simplifications of the brain's operation, (not covered here) - 2.
 Evolutionary models, such as Genetic Algorithms (GAs) and Genetic Programming (GP), from natural evolution, and - 3.
 Models from psychology experiments, such as Reinforcement Learning (RL).